-This is the beautiful golden cream that sits on top of freshly brewed espresso, and it “is created when ground beans are infused and pushed by over 7–9 bars of pressure,” Stephen tells me.
+This is the beautiful golden cream that sits on top of freshly brewed espresso, and it “is created when ground beans are infused and pushed by over seven to nine bars of pressure,” Stephen tells me.

 Crema is produced by the fats and oils in the coffee, and although it’s often been considered a sign of a good espresso, it really depends on the beans.
 For example, washed coffees often produce less crema.
 The presence of crema shouldn’t be relied on as an indicator of quality.

 That being said, crema certainly looks pretty (and customers like it too!)
 And you won’t get it without enough pressure.

 How do we apply an entire nine bars of pressure for the whole period of extraction?
 Most commonly, through pistons/levers, steam power, or pumps.

 The original espresso machines used levers and many coffee shops still rely on them today, as they give the ultimate control to the barista.
 To operate the machine, the lever is pulled up and the heated water is sucked through the portafilter in a vacuum.
 They require a greater skill set and experience to operate.

 Steam machines, on the other hand, boil water and the steam that forms from this process is forced through the coffee grinds.
 This method doesn’t allow for the bars of pressure needed to make that crema.

 Pump espresso machines are what you’re most likely to encounter at your local café, and they have added mechanics that use a pump to maintain the pressure of the water.